 In this guide, we answer those questions and explain why goldfish and bettas might not be the happiest of bedfellows after all.

-Goldfish and betta fishes
+Goldfish and Betta Fishes

-The iconic goldfish has arguably been the favorite choice of kids’ pet for decades, joined more recently by the betta fish.
-Both fishes are beautiful to look at and are relatively easy to care for, certainly more so than a cat or a dog.
+The iconic goldfish has arguably been the favorite choice of kids’ pets for decades, joined more recently by the betta fish.
+Both fishes are beautiful and relatively easy to care for, certainly more so than a cat or a dog.

 Let’s take a closer look at bettas and goldfish to find out why they are so different.

 All varieties of goldfish are distantly related to a species of Prussian carp found primarily in Central Asia.

 It’s thought that there are approximately 125 goldfish varieties, which have all been created by crossbreeding and captive hybridization.
 There are no wild species of goldfish unlike Plakat betta fish which are still found living in nature.